-- $\circ~$ The road-tunnel gradient at the northern point would be flatter, thereby reducing emissions. - $\circ$ $\,$ The portal and stack could be located far away from the nearest residential area. - o Adverse impacts to public health would be reduced.

-- The community concern related to this project would decline and ensure it could move forward. - Adopting a similar design to the M5 East in having an additional tunnel/pipeline to vent away the emissions into industrial land. - Having multiple ventilation stacks along the length of the tunnel.
-As discussed earlier in my letter, it is reasonable to have numerous ventilation stacks on such a long tunnel (say four or five).
-This would also improve the in-tunnel air quality and better manage issues around vehicles catching on fire (causing a spike in pollution) or major stoppages within the tunnel. - Filtration.
+- o The road-tunnel gradient at the northern point would be flatter, thereby reducing emissions. - The portal and stack could be located far away from the nearest residential area. - o Adverse impacts to public health would be reduced. - The community concern related to this project would decline and ensure it could move forward. - Adopting a similar design to the M5 East in having an additional tunnel/pipeline to vent away the emissions into industrial land. - Having multiple ventilation stacks along the length of the tunnel.
+As discussed above, it is reasonable to have numerous ventilation stacks on such a long tunnel (say four or five).
+This would also improve the in-tunnel air quality and better manage tunnel issues such as stoppages and fires. - Filtration.
 All of the road tunnels in Japan (as well as many other first world countries) are filtered.
 Filtration is part of a gold standard design.
 Could filtration be built into the initial design (not retrofitted when the need arises) so that there are reduced health impacts on the public?
 Ideally this should be part of an overall stack redesign however there would need to be a guarantee given that it would operate permanently and not be switched off as has been the case with the M5 East.